Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Description of Numerical Model

 \subsection{Initial and boundary conditions}

-\paragraph*{Initial Conditions} In this work, the initial conditions for the hydrodynamic variables are similar to those used in our previous works (e.g., \citealt{LiiEtAl2014,RomanovaEtAl2017}), where the initial density and entropy distributions were calculated by balancing the gravitational, centrifugal and pressure forces.
-The disk is initially cold and dense, with temperature $T_d$ and density $\rho_d$.
+The initial conditions are similar to those used in our previous work \citep{RomanovaEtAl2018}, where the initial density and entropy distributions were calculated by balancing the gravitational, centrifugal and pressure forces.
+The disc is initially cold and dense, with temperature $T_d$ and density $\rho_d$.
 The corona is hot and rarified, with temperature $T_c = 3\times 10^3 T_d$ and density $\rho_c = 3.3\times 10^{-4} \rho_d$.
-In the beginning of the simulations, the inner edge of the disk is placed at $r_d$ = 10, and the star rotates with $\Omega_i$ = 0.032 (corresponding to $r_{\rm cor}$ = 10), so that the magnetosphere and the inner disk initially corotate.
-This condition helps to ensure that the magnetosphere and the disk are initially in near-equilibrium at the disk-magnetosphere boundary.
+In the beginning of the simulations, the inner edge of the disc is placed at $r_d$ = 10, and the star rotates with $\Omega_i$ = 0.032 (corresponding to $r_{\rm cor}$ = 10), so that the magnetosphere and the inner disc initially corotate.
+This condition helps to ensure that the magnetosphere and the disc are initially in near-equilibrium at the disc-magnetosphere boundary.
 The star is gradually spun up from $\Omega_i$ to the final state with angular velocity $\Omega_s\approx 0.35$, which corresponds to $r_{\rm cor}=2$.
-The initial pressure distribution in the simulation is determined from the Bernoulli equation:

-where $\Phi = -GM_s/(r^2+z^2)^{1/2}$ is the gravitational potential, $\Phi_c=-kGM_s/r$ is the centrifugal potential, $k$ is the Keplerian parameter\footnote{We take $k$ to be slightly greater than unity to balance the disk pressure gradient (k=1+0.003).} and

-where $p_b$ is the pressure at the boundary that separates the disk from the corona.
-We assume the system to be initially barotropic, and determine the density from the pressure: